Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 Can I send a magic link via email?

 Absolutely.
-The most common approach is to copy the magic link URL and paste it into an email to your client.
+The most common approach is to copy the magic link URL and paste it into an email.
 You can also embed it in a button (“Click here to connect your utility account”) in your email template for a more polished look.

 How long is the link valid?